apache/incubator-taverna-language/README.md

 Scufl2 is built as a Maven project, and the easiest way to use it is from other Maven projects.

-See the [*scufl2-validation*](scufl2-validation/) folder for examples of usage.

-Typical users of the Scufl2 API will depend on the three modules scufl2-api, scufl2-t2flow and scufl2-rdfxml.
-In a Maven 2 POM, add this to your
+Typical users of the Scufl2 API will depend on the three modules *scufl2-api*, *scufl2-t2flow* and *scufl2-rdfxml*.
+In your Maven project's POM file, add this to your `<dependencies>` section:
-<dependencies> section:

 		<dependency>
 			<groupId>uk.org.taverna.scufl2</groupId>